DrMaruki97/redis_ufs13/README.md

 Simple instant messaging software based on python and Redis database.

 You can:
-- Create a new account or Login
 - Search your friends and add them
 - Chat with your friends in real time
 - Timed chat and group chat available
 - Activate Do-Not-Disturb mode